tjvantoll/articles/vue-nativescript/article.md

 ## What else can you do?

-The tap challenge is not the world’s most complex mobile app, but it’s important to keep in perspective what you just built—this is a functional native iOS _and_ Android app that uses completely native user interface controls.
+The tap challenge is not the world’s most complex mobile app, but it’s important to keep in perspective what you just built—this is a functional native iOS _and_ Android app that uses completely native user interface controls, and you built it with JavaScript and Vue.

 NativeScript’s Vue integration is a community-led effort that’s still in its infancy, but that doesn’t mean there isn’t some cool stuff you can build.
 To start, take a look at the `app-with-list-view.js`, `app-with-router.js`, `app-with-tab-view.js`, and `app-with-vmodel.js` files that are a part of your sample app.
-Each of those are complete chunks of code that you can copy and paste into your `app.js` file to try building different types of Vue apps.
+Each of those files are complete chunks of code that you can copy and paste into your `app.js` file to try building different types of Vue apps.

-Oh, one last thing: although NativeScript’s Vue integration is in its infancy, NativeScript itself is production-ready app framework for building robust iOS and Android applications with JavaScript.
-Most NativeScript concepts apply regardless of what framework you choose to use NativeScript with, so you could set aside some time to learn NativeScript today, and keep tabs on NativeScript’s Vue integration as it evolves.
-If you’re curious, the best place to start is in [one of the NativeScript getting started tutorials](https://docs.nativescript.org/#get-started).
+And on that note I’ll leave you with two quick links.
+First, although NativeScript’s Vue integration is in its infancy, NativeScript itself is production-ready app framework for building robust iOS and Android applications with JavaScript.
+If you want to learn more about NativeScript works, the best place to start is in [one of the NativeScript getting started tutorials](https://docs.nativescript.org/#get-started).
+Second, if you’d like to get involved helping to make Vue + NativeScript happen [hop on our #vue channel in Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
+Feedback and comments are more than welcome 😄